 Step back in time to experience Britain in the 1940’s.
 In the Yorkshire village of Haworth we will be on the Home Front where air-raid sirens herald the throb of hostile enemy aircraft and the rationing of food, clothing and provisions is an accepted part of everyday living.
 This was a time when military vehicles outnumbered civilian ones and the streets rang out with the footsteps of young troops marching off to war to then be replaced by patrolling members of the Home Guard.
-Wartime memories don't always centre on hardship and personal loss and as; the British spirit was renowned for its strength in the face of adversity, don't be surprised to witness scenes of laughter, singing and dancing to those old wartime favourite tunes.
-With a visit to York and one night bed, breakfast and evening meal accommodation in a comfortable hotel also included, you surely cannot need much persuasion to join our unique weekend break that brings our history to life.
+Wartime memories don’t always centre on hardship and personal loss and as; the British spirit was renowned for its strength in the face of adversity, don’t be surprised to witness scenes of laughter, singing and dancing to those old wartime favourite tunes.

 Day 1: York